 Friday Afternoon and Evening: Vinegar, A Piece of Cloth

 - The guards whipped Jesus, put a crown of thorns on his head and mocked him.
 They took him to Golgotha and crucified him between two thieves.
 Darkness came over the land for three hours.
 Then Jesus cried out, “My God, My God, why hast thou forsaken me?”
 (Mark 13:24) One of the guards dipped a sponge in vinegar and gave it to Jesus to drink.
 “When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.”
 (John 19:30)

 Everyone dips a piece of bread in vinegar and eats it.

-Everyone tears a napkin in two from the top to the bottom.
+Everyone tears a piece of cloth in half from the top to the bottom.

-Jesus was taken down and buried in a tomb belonging to Joseph of Arimathaea.
-Pilate had the tomb secured with a great stone.
-All of Saturday, Jesus lay in the tomb.
+- Jesus had been taken down from the cross and buried in Joseph of Arimathaea’s tomb.
+All of Saturday, Jesus’s body lay in the tomb.

 Everyone eats a piece of risen bread with sweet spices.

 My favorite part continues to be the minute of silence.
 Both Kent and I remarked on it last night.
 How wonderful and strange it is to have all those people together in silence for a solid 60 seconds!
 And the haroset was particularly good this year, thanks, Martha.